subquery/network-contracts/README.md

 ```

 Deposit usually takes more than 20 min
-Withdraw takes moer than 40 min
+Withdraw takes more than 40 min

 ### Withdraw token